-NYPD Judge Recommends Termination For Officer Involved In Eric Garner's Death
+NYPD Judge Recommends That The Officer Involved In Eric Garner's Death Be Fired

 In 2014, a grand jury in New York's Richmond County declined to criminally indict Pantaleo.

-Throughout the various investigations, Pantaleo has remained on the force but has been on desk duty since Garner's death.
+Throughout the various investigations, Pantaleo has remained on the force but been on desk duty since Garner's death.

 Garner's family has repeatedly expressed frustration at how long it has taken for the disciplinary process to play out.